krzysztofzuraw/blog/src/posts/2020-02-09-css-in-js-patterns.md

 ---
 title: CSS in JS patterns
 date: 2020-02-09
-permalink: '/blog/2020/css-in-js-patterns/index.html'
+permalink: "/blog/2020/css-in-js-patterns/index.html"
 ---

 I have read a lot of articles about CSS in JS.
-Yet majority of them are just some introductory articles or why having CSS in JS is a nice thing.
+Yet majority of them are some introductory articles or why having CSS in JS is a nice thing.
 So I decided to write my own blog post with CSS-in-JS patterns that I either heard, used or am currently using while working with CSS in JavaScript.